Tyre Upsizing Rules

 First of all, using a wider tyre provides more surface area for the car's weight to spread on the ground, therefore, higher grip and traction.
 Tyre upsizing gives the vehicle a better grip when cruising.
 This allows for more eased driving and better stability.
 All in all, wider tyres ensure enhanced balance, stability and traction for the vehicle.

 Tyre upsizing could be both a boon and a bane, depending on the specific necessities of the vehicle and its driver.
 Wider tyres have their own arena of downsides to match their pros.
-The basic principle here is that with wider tyres and more traction, the vehicle’s top speed goes down.
-An increase in weight and greater traction enforce a greater burden on the vehicle’s engine capacity, thereby slowing down its acceleration.
-In addition to acceleration, the vehicle’s fuel economy also suffers with wider tyres.
+The basic principle here is that with wider tyres and more traction, the vehicle's top speed goes down.
+An increase in weight and greater traction enforce a greater burden on the vehicle's engine capacity, thereby slowing down its acceleration.
+In addition to acceleration, the vehicle's fuel economy also suffers with wider tyres.
 Drives who prefer lighter steering might not like the upsizing tyres due to increased steering effort.
+Also, upsizing can also increase the tramlining effect.